GridRoute: A Benchmark for LLM-Based Route Planning with Cardinal Movement in Grid Environments: Conclusion

 \section{Conclusion}

 We introduced GridRoute, a benchmark for systematically evaluating LLM-based route planning with guidance from classical algorithms.
-Our proposed AoT prompting framework enables LLMs to incorporate structured reasoning inspired by A*, Dijkstra, and DFS, significantly improving performance compared with Vallina, especially in complex environments.
-AoT performs comparably to or better than CoT, while example-based AoT variants further enhance generalization.
+Our proposed AoP prompting framework enables LLMs to incorporate structured reasoning inspired by A*, Dijkstra, and DFS, significantly improving performance compared with Vallina, especially in complex environments.
+AoP performs comparably to or better than CoT, while example-based AoP variants further enhance generalization.
 Although CoT offers more stable performance across model sizes, our findings highlight the complementary strengths of symbolic algorithms and LLMs, suggesting promising directions for hybrid neuro-symbolic planning systems.